getredash/redash/docs/setup.rst

 =====

-Once you created the instance with either the image or the script, you should have a running re:dash instance with everything you need to get started (e.g. When using the script mentioned in the setup page, the user should use port 80 as we install nginx.
-Redash itself listens on port 5000.

-Port 9001 only used with the Vagrant installation).
-You can now login to it with the user "admin" (password:
+Once you created the instance with either the image or the script, you should have a running Re:dash instance with everything you need to get started .
+Re:dash should be available using the server IP or DNS name you assigned to it.
+You can point your browser to this address, and login with the user "admin" (password: "admin").
-"admin").
 But to make it useful, there are a few more steps that you need to manually do to complete the setup:

 First ssh to your instance and change directory to ``/opt/redash``.
 If you're using the GCE image, switch to root (``sudo su``).